 Application and Exam Fee

-To apply, you must pay a fee of US $99 and complete an online application form.
+To apply, you must complete an online application form.
 Applicants should have the following ready before starting the application process:

 - A photocopy of government-issued photo identification (ID) that has a signature (Driver’s License, Passport, national ID card) with an original signature on the photocopy that must match the signature on the photo ID.